inspeq/inspeq-docs/metrics.md

 #### Factual Consistency:

-Check if the generated text is consistent with known facts.
+Factual Consistency checks if the generated text is consistent with known facts.

 #### Usage